 - Finding and verifying results is 8 times faster

-You’re looking at 12 hours of time spent on manually compiling a digital ecosystem versus only 1.5 hours spent on automatically compiling it using Kalicube Pro.
+You’re looking at 12 hours of time spent on manually auditing a digital ecosystem versus only 1.5 hours spent on automatically compiling the audit using Kalicube Pro.
 That’s 10.5 hours saved by using Kalicube Pro.

 - Finds more results (generally 30% to 50% more)